Hestabit/craft-ajaxinate/README.md

 ## Steps to add Load More functionality.

 - Add `csrf token` to the template on which you want the Load More functionality.
-See a sample below.
+Scroll down for the example.

 - Add the below code to the template (on which you added the `csrf token`).
 This code will add the `Load More button`.